-GIS - Geographic Information
+GIS - Geographic Information Systems

-Systems GIS1100

-Introduction to GIS
+GIS1100 - Introduction to GIS

 Introduces the Geographic Information Systems.
 GIS is the merging of cartography, statistical analysis, and database technology.
 The student will learn the design, operation, and uses of GIS.
+Geographic

-Geographic Information Systems are capable of integrating, storing, editing, analyzing, sharing, and displaying geographically reference information.
-If the location of a person, thing, or event can be fixed on the earth. then it can be placed on a map, and that map can be used to search, organize and analyze that information.
+Information Systems are capable of integrating, storing, editing, analyzing, sharing, and displaying geographically reference information.
+If the location of a person, thing, or event can be fixed on the earth, then it can be placed on a map, and that map can be used to search, organize and analyze that information.
+GIS applications and careers are discussed.
+The hardware and software used in GIS are introduced.